 The heavy oil found at Ratqa has a high viscosity and sluggish flow rate, causing KOC to require cyclic steam injection to extract the oil.
-This process uses approximately 300,000 barrels of water daily, which must meet specific quality standards.
+This process uses ~300,000 barrels of water daily, which must meet specific quality standards.

-WorleyParsons, the owner’s engineer, and Petrofac, the project EPC,collaborated with Aquatech to devise a process to treat the unique wastewater, which traveled from the Sulaibiya municipal WWT&RP.
-Due to extensive experience with recycling difficult-to-treat water, Aquatech could offer a solution that provided boiler feedwater exceeding KOC’s needs and low capital expenditure and operating costs.
+WorleyParsons, the owner’s engineer, and Petrofac, the project EPC, collaborated with Aquatech to devise a process to treat the unique wastewater, which traveled from the Sulaibiya municipal WWT&RP.
+Due to extensive experience with recycling difficult-to-treat water, Aquatech could offer a solution that provides boiler feedwater that exceeds KOC’s needs and has low capital expenditure and operating costs.

 The source water is challenging wastewater from Sulaibiya that contains a high scaling potential, organic contaminants, and high levels of total dissolved solids (TDS), total organic carbon (TOC), organics, and hardness.
 Aquatech implemented a highly water-efficient project to recover ultrafiltration (UF) and RO reject and produce high-quality boiler feedwater needed in high volumes.
 The UF and RO reject from the Sulaibiya municipal WWT&RP is treated with technologies such as lime softening, multi-media filtration, UF, ion exchange, high recovery RO, UV, and ozone.